May 9 -11 , 2014

 2014 Sponsors of this event include:

-Bart Bradshaw CPA, Bear Creek Equstrian Center, Brown's Farm, Pine Near RV Park, Doug Haase Excavating, Pardners Mini Mart, Rivers Edge Resort, Winthrop KOA Campground, Washington Outfitters and Guide Association and the Winthrop Chamber of Commerce
+Aspen Grove, Bart Bradshaw CPA, Bear Creek Equstrian Center, Brown's Farm, Pine Near RV Park, Doug Haase Excavating, Ms. Kitty's Old Time Photography, Pardners Mini Mart, Rivers Edge Resort, Twisp River Suites, Winthrop IGA and Ace Hardware, Winthrop KOA Campground, Washington Outfitters and Guide Association, Winthrop Auditorium and the Winthrop Chamber of Commerce.